Didier-Lalli/3par_csp_blog/README.md

 helm install my-wordpress bitnami/wordpress --version 9.2.1 --set service.type=ClusterIP,wordpressUsername=admin,wordpressPassword=adminpassword,mariadb.mariadbRootPassword=secretpassword,persistence.existingClaim=my-wordpress,allowEmptyPassword=false
 ```

-Check to verify that Wordpress and mariaDB were deployed and are in **Running** state.
+Check to verify that Wordpress and MariaDB were deployed and are in the **Running** state.
 This may take a few minutes.

 ```
 kubectl get pods